nginx/agent/README.md

 # Agent Technical Specifications
 ## Supported Distributions
 Agent can run in most environments.
-For supported distributions, see the [NGINX Technical Specs](https://docs.nginx.com/nginx/technical-specs/#supported-distributions) guide.
+For a list of supported distributions, see the [NGINX Technical Specs](https://docs.nginx.com/nginx/technical-specs/#supported-distributions) guide.

 ## Supported Deployment Environments
 Agent can be deployed in the following environments: